gt102005/JDBC--java_database_connection-/README.md

 [Java Application] ←→ [App Server / Middleware] ←→ [JDBC Driver] ←→ [Database]
 ```
 - An **application server** (like Tomcat, JBoss, WildFly) sits in between
-- The Java client talks to the app server via HTTP or RMI
 - The app server handles database connections using **connection pooling**
 - Used in **enterprise web applications** (Spring Boot, Jakarta EE, etc.)
 - More scalable and secure